Doctor of Business Administration

 It is widely recognised as the pinnacle of qualifications in the world of business and management.
 This DBA programme is designed to meet the needs of professionals working in Business Administration and Management related areas in the UK and overseas.

-The normal minimum entrance requirement for applicants for candidature for professional doctorates is a master’s degree relevant to the doctoral programme awarded by a UK or other recognised University or higher education institution, or by the Council for National Academic Awards (CNAA).
+The normal minimum entrance requirement for applicants for candidature for professional doctorates is a master’s degree with a Merit classification or an overall mark of minimum 60% in an area relevant to the doctoral programme, awarded by a UK or other recognised University or higher education institution, or by the Council for National Academic Awards (CNAA).

-Proficiency in English of candidates whose first language is not English is at or exceeding an average IELTS score (or equivalent in any other approved test) of 6.5 and not less than 5.5 in any component at entry.
+Proficiency in English of candidates whose first language is not English is at or exceeding an average IELTS score (or equivalent in any other approved test) of 6.0 with no lower than 5.5 in reading, writing, listening and speaking.

-- £500 (reduction of the first year fees) for applicants with Distinction in the qualifying award
+£500 (reduction of the first year fees) for applicants with 70% or above marks in the qualifying award.